sayus2884/ops/developers/GIT.md

     the code at any time based on the team's needs.
 Communicate about what you're doing.
 If code is merged before you review, the reviewer can still add comments and changes can be patched in as needed.
-  - Do not merge unless the tests are passing.
-Don't break the tests in `develop`.
-If you do, fix them ASAP because other devs will be unable to test their work otherwise.

 ## Tips for Code Reviews